 Upon a defendant's request to appeal, counsel appointed under the CJA shall continue representation in the matter under the terms of this Plan and the Seventh Circuit's CJA Plan.
 At a minimum, counsel shall (1) file the notice of appeal; (2) order the necessary transcripts; and (3) file the docketing statement in the court of appeals.
-If counsel is unable or does not wish to continue representing the defendant for the duration of the appeal, counsel shall immediately file a motion to withdraw with the court of appeals pursuant to Circuit Rule 51(a).
-Relief from continuing appellate duties under Rule 51(a) "shall be freely granted" by the court of appeals and does not require a showing of good cause under Rule 51(c).
+Trial counsel must file a motion to withdraw or for appointment within 14 days of filing the notice of appeal.
+If counsel is unable or does not wish to continue representing the defendant for the duration of the appeal, counsel shall file a motion to withdraw with the court of appeals pursuant to Circuit Rule 46.1.
+Relief from continuing appellate duties under Rule 46.1 "will be freely granted" by the court of appeals and a reason for withdrawal need not be provided under Rule 46.1(c).